 I am eternally grateful to my family, friends, neighbors, and businesses who supported Bed-Stuy Bounty's Good Food Buying Club.
 Their patience and commitment to Bed-Stuy Bounty demonstrated to regional foodmakers that Bed-Stuy's buying power and desire for local and organic foods was not to be overlooked or underestimated.

-I am especially grateful for Bedford Hill Coffee Bar and 462 Halsey Community Garden for hosting pickup days and for Bed-Stuy Fresh & Local, who not only hosted a pickup day but also took over the Wholeshare club and ran it until Wholeshare ceased operations.
+I am especially grateful for Bedford Hill Coffee Bar, Chaitty Coffee, and 462 Halsey Community Garden for hosting pickup days and for Bed-Stuy Fresh & Local, who not only hosted a pickup day but also took over the Wholeshare club and ran it until Wholeshare ceased operations.

 I hope that you will continue to support Bed-Stuy's local businesses and advocate for more and better grocery options.
 Many of the owners and employees are your neighbors, and by investing in them, you are investing in the economic and social growth and vitality of the neighborhood you call home.